oliverfields/overtake/README.md

 GPG recipients can be spesified in the following ways.

-* Space separated list either set by environment variable or in `overtake.conf` setting named **PASSWORD_STORE_DEFAULT_RECIPIENTS**, these recipients will be applied to all keys in password store.
-To be compatible with **pass**, environment variable or config setting **PASSWORD_STORE_KEY** can also be used in the same way
+* Space separated list either set by environment variable or in `overtake.conf` setting named **OVERTAKE_VAULT_DEFAULT_RECIPIENTS**, these recipients will be applied to all keys in password store.
+To be compatible with **pass**, environment variable or config setting **OVERTAKE_VAULT_KEY** can also be used in the same way
 * Specified one recipients per line in `.gpg-id`.
-These files can be set anywhere in the password store, and the recipients are applied in addition to **PASSWORD_STORE_DEFAULT_RECIPIENTS** and **PASSWORD_STORE_KEY**, for all keys in the current directory and below.
+These files can be set anywhere in the password store, and the recipients are applied in addition to **OVERTAKE_VAULT_DEFAULT_RECIPIENTS** and **OVERTAKE_VAULT_KEY**, for all keys in the current directory and below.
 If a new `.gpg-key` file is found, its recipients will be used instead

 Consider this example using the following setup:

-The setting `PASSWORD_STORE_DEFAULT_RECIPIENTS=me@my.tld` is set in `overtake.conf` and the password store directory is set up as follows.
+The setting `OVERTAKE_DEFAULT_RECIPIENTS=me@my.tld` is set in `overtake.conf` and the vault directory is set up as follows.

 ```
-~/password-store
+~/.secrets
 ├── personal
 │   └── github-user.gpg
 └── team